• Published 30 Jan 2023

 FEP Heat Shrink Tubing

 Fluorinated ethylene propylene (FEP) heat shrink tubing is highly resistant to chemical spillage, making it a good choice for sealant applications.
 It shrinks at a lower temperature than PTFE.
+They can be used in applications, like medical tubing, fibre optics, laboratory equipment, and cable protection.

 Elastomeric Heat Shrink Tubing